Brandon Knight (basketball): Detroit Pistons (2011–2013)

 Knight was selected by the Detroit Pistons with the eighth overall pick in the 2011 NBA draft.
 In May 2012, he earned NBA All-Rookie First Team honors, becoming the first Pistons' rookie since Grant Hill (1994–95) to be named to the NBA All-Rookie First Team.
 Knight's 847 points were the second-most by a Pistons' rookie since the 1985–86 season and his 12.8 points per game were the fourth-highest average by a Pistons' rookie since the 1980–81 season.
+In a game against the Los Angeles Clippers on March 10, 2013, DeAndre Jordan performed a poster dunk on Brandon Knight that went internet viral the next day.

 Knight appeared in 141 games (135 starts) in two seasons with Detroit, averaging 13.1 points, 3.2 rebounds, and 3.9 assists while shooting 37.3 percent from beyond the arc.
 He scored in double figures 92 times with the Pistons, including three 30-point outings.

 Milwaukee Bucks (2013–2015)

 On July 31, 2013, Knight was traded, along with Khris Middleton and Viacheslav Kravtsov, to the Milwaukee Bucks in exchange for Brandon Jennings.
 Knight's first season with Milwaukee was hit early with a hamstring injury in the season opener on October 30, limiting him to two minutes that night and forcing him to miss eight of the next 10 games.
 On December 20, 2013, Knight scored 17 points, grabbed 14 rebounds, and recorded 8 assists in a 114–111 loss to the Cleveland Cavaliers.
 On December 31, Knight scored a career-high 37 points in a 94–79 win over the Los Angeles Lakers.
 He enjoyed the most productive season in his three years as a pro, becoming only the second player in the franchise's 46-year history to lead the team in scoring (1,291 points) and assists (352) during his first season with the team.

-On November 19, 2014, Knight infamously missed a wide-open fastbreak layup for the win in OT against the Brooklyn Nets.
-However, Knight was able to redeem himself by hitting a game-tying triple to force a 3rd OT.
+On November 19, 2014, Knight missed a wide-open fastbreak layup for the win in OT against the Brooklyn Nets.
+However, he was able to redeem himself by hitting a game-tying triple to force a third OT.
 The Bucks were able to win the game 122–118.
 On January 15, 2015, Knight scored 20 points, grabbed 5 rebounds, recorded 6 assists, and recorded a career-high 6 steals in a blowout win versus the New York Knicks.
 The 2014–15 season saw Knight enter the All-Star break as the team's leader in scoring and assists.
 In 52 games at the All-Star break, he averaged 17.8 points, a career-high 5.4 assists, a career-high 4.3 rebounds, and a career-high 1.6 steals, while shooting career-highs of 43.5 percent from the field and 40.9 percent from three-point range.